abadid/cmsc424-spring2019/project0/README.md

 	```
 	psql university
 	```
-	**psql** takes quite a few other options: you can specify different user, a specific port, another server etc. See documentation: http://www.postgresql.org/docs/current/static/app-psql.html
+	**psql** takes quite a few other options: you can specify different user, a specific port, another server etc. See documentation: http://www.postgresql.org/docs/current/static/app-psql.html.
+Make sure your run the above command from the /vagrant directory for the commands below to work.

 * Note: you don't need a password here because PostgreSQL uses what's called `peer authentication` by default.
 You would typically need a password for other types of connections to the server (e.g., through JDBC).